ACB-Bible/BibleDB/Readme.md

 * ##### Unprocessed Folder

-    The Unprocessed folder is a place to store files that have not been processed on yet.
+    The Unprocessed folder is a place to store files that have not yet been processed and added to the BibleDB.db database file.

 * ##### ABV Folder
     The ABV folder contains version and book lists for all of the Bible versions included in the BibleDB project